Azure/azure-sdk-for-cpp/samples/integration/vcpkg-all-smoke/README.md

-# Integrating the Azure SDK for C++ into your application using vcpkg
+# Smoketest the Azure SDK for C++ into your application using vcpkg

-This application shows how to integrate the Azure SDK for C++ in your application.
-It uses vcpkg to adquire and build the Azure SDK for C++ client libraries.
-Your CMake project needs to link the libraries from vcpkg by setting the toolchain file to vcpkg (shown below).
+This application instantiates all the sdk clients, and call one API from each in order to check their side by side capabilities

 ## Pre-requisites